Q. What is the process to sign up to Dittons Velo?

 - Cash and a credit/debit card – for tea and cake, or emergency taxi

-- Form of ID with emergency contact details and any medical info necessary
+- Form of ID with emergency contact details and any necessary medical info

-- In winter: mudguards and a sensible choice of clothing
+- In winter: mudguards

 – For anything else: if you’re uncertain, just ask